-Alcohol and drug use can be a very common problem and aggravate the course of the disorder.
-Unprotected, impulsive, and sometimes compulsive sex also occurs in both sexes and can lead to serious diseases (HIV, hepatitis).
+Drinks and drug use can be a very common problem and aggravate the course of the disorder.
+Unprotected, impulsive, and sometimes compulsive sex also occurs in both sexes and can lead to serious diseases (human immunodeficiency virus, hepatitis).

 The person uses such behaviors as a mechanism to calm extremely intense and painful emotions, to alleviate the pain felt related to abandonment, against boredom and inner emptiness, as an expression of hatred towards oneself / others or, on the contrary, as an expression of strength.

 (5) Recurrent behavior, gestures, or threats of suicide or self-harming behavior.

 It is the most easily recognizable feature of the disorder and the one that, through the difficulties it raises, has led to the shaping of the opinion of specialists that borderline disorder “is impossible to treat”.